-In May of 1925, a group of New Orleans investors led by A.D (Pat) Geoghegan and A.Q Petersen purchased the Southern Cotton Oil Company for $9,000,000.
-Just three months later they changed the name to Wesson Oil and Snowdrift Company Inc.
+In 1924, a group of New Orleans investors led by A.D (Pat) Geoghegan and A.Q Petersen purchased the Southern Cotton Oil Company for $9,000,000.
+After organizing a Louisiana corporation of the same name, they plotted their course, and just three months later changed the name to Wesson Oil and Snowdrift Company Inc.

 The hard-charging executives in charge of the concern watched the first commercial mayonnaise, Mrs. Schlorer’s, skyrocket in popularity in Pennsylvania and were determined to get in on the landrush of profits.
 One in particular, Charles A. Nehlig, chief operating officer of subsidiary company Gulf and Valley Cotton Oil Company was resolute.He tasked J.B Geiger, an engineer, with creating a local mayonnaise that would fly off the shelves of New Orleans grocery stores.

 With seed money of $5,000, the company purchased a Hobart mixer and set up a small manufacturer in Gretna across the Mississippi River from New Orleans.